spiwokv/python4structbioinf/README.md

 ```{python}
 import os
 ```
-and
+at the begining and
 ```{python}
   os.system("povray +H600 +W600 +A0.3 -Of"+si+".png -D final.pov")
 ```
-So the final code looks like:
+into the loop, so that the final code looks like:
 ```{python}
 import os
 zacatek = open("vmdscene1b.pov", "r").readlines()